Sonesta White Plains

 James McIntyre Inclusive Prosperity Capital |

-This plenary will bring together some of the stakeholders working to ensure that Ithaca, N.Y., achieves its goal of electrifying all its buildings by 2030.
+This plenary included stakeholders working to ensure that Ithaca, N.Y., achieves its goal of electrifying all its buildings by 2030.
 In November 2021, Ithaca became the first U.S. city to announce a plan reach this goal.

 Wednesday Keynote Address and Panel Discussion